Alatskivi Castle: Features

-The writer Ain Hinsberg refers to the manor house having been designed as a mock-English castle.
+The writer Ain Hinsberg refers to the manor house as having been designed as a mock-English castle.
 The castle is built to an asymmetrical plan, with single- and double-storied wings, turrets and a slate roof.
 The building has both single- and double-storied floors.
 It hosts seminars, training programmes and small conferences, and is fitted with three meeting rooms and dining facilities.

 Completed in 2011, the Eduard Tubin Museum is located in five rooms on the first floor of the castle.
 The main feature is devoted to the life and work of Eduard Tubin who was one of Estonia's most esteemed composers.
 The initial exhibits are of members of the Tartu school who studied with Tubin, including Heino Eller, Eduard Oja, Alfred Karindi, Olav Roots, and Karl Leichter.
 Tubin's music scores, manuscripts, books, records, films and photos, musical instruments, records, books, and sketches of theatre costumes are all part of the display.
 The museum also houses a large-scale model of the castle and plays the music of Tubin.

 Manor Park

 The 130 ha large Manor Park consists of oaks, ashes, maples, alders and an approach road lined with linden trees, some trees being grown on terraces.
 It is the largest in the Tartu County.
 A hiking track is laid through the park and the Alatskivi Landscape Conservation Area.
 There are two artificial reservoirs along the Alatskivi River.
 There is a large boulder at the extreme end of the park in Kõdesi Forest where Apollo Belvedere's statue existed in the past, although the statue has been moved to Kadriorg Park in Tallinn.
 The main castle is surrounded by many stone buildings.
 During the 19th century, the manor had 57 buildings, of which 41 remain.
-These are grouped in four areas connected by roads.
+These are grouped into four areas connected by roads.
 The first contains the castle, coaching house and cheese cellar; the second, the economic circle, contains the laundry, kitchen, stables and sheds; the third or border circle, contains the barn, mills, church and cemetery; the outer fourth circle contains the Apollo Belvedere statue and the final resting place of the Estonian folklore figure Kalevipoeg.